Adityashahi2125/supervised-ml-classification-titanic/README.md

-🚢 Titanic Survival Prediction using Supervised Machine Learning
+🚢 Titanic Survival Prediction

+A Supervised Machine Learning Classification project using the Titanic dataset to predict passenger survival and compare multiple classification algorithms.

 📌 Project Overview

-This project uses the Titanic dataset to predict whether a passenger survived the Titanic disaster based on passenger-related features.
+This project demonstrates a complete Supervised Machine Learning workflow using the Titanic dataset.

-The project demonstrates the complete workflow of a Supervised Machine Learning Classification problem, including data exploration, data preprocessing, feature encoding, feature scaling, model training, prediction, and model evaluation.
+The project includes:

+* Data Understanding
+* Exploratory Data Analysis (EDA)
+* Data Cleaning
+* Missing Value Handling
+* Feature Selection
+* Categorical Data Encoding
+* Feature Scaling
+* Train-Test Split
+* Model Training
+* Model Evaluation
+* Model Comparison

 Multiple classification algorithms are implemented and compared to identify the best-performing model.

-⸻

-🎯 Objective
+🎯 Problem Statement

-The main objective of this project is to predict the survival status of Titanic passengers.
+The objective of this project is to predict whether a passenger survived the Titanic disaster based on passenger information.

+Target Variable

-* Target Variable: survived
+survived

-* 0 → Did not survive
+* 0 → Did Not Survive
 * 1 → Survived

-⸻

 📊 Dataset

-The Titanic dataset contains information about 891 passengers and initially includes 15 columns.
+The Titanic dataset contains information about 891 passengers.

-Important features include:
+Important Features

 Feature	Description
+survived	Survival status
+pclass	Passenger class
+sex	Gender
+age	Age of passenger
-survived	Survival status (Target) pclass	Passenger class sex	Passenger gender age	Passenger age sibsp	Number of siblings/spouses aboard parch	Number of parents/children aboard fare	Passenger fare embarked	Port of embarkation
+sibsp	Number of siblings/spouses aboard parch	Number of parents/children aboard fare	Passenger fare embarked	Port of embarkation

-⸻

-🔍 Data Preprocessing
+🔍 Exploratory Data Analysis

-The following preprocessing steps were performed:

-1. Checked the dataset structure and statistics.
-2. Checked for missing/null values.
-3. Removed unnecessary columns:
+Exploratory Data Analysis (EDA) was performed to understand the dataset and identify important patterns.

+The analysis includes:

+* Dataset structure
+* Statistical information
+* Missing values
-    * deck
+* Survival distribution
-    * embark_town
+* Passenger characteristics
-    * alive
+* Feature relationships
-    * class
+* Data visualization

+Visualizations were created using Matplotlib and Seaborn.

+🧹 Data Preprocessing

+Before training the models, the dataset was cleaned and prepared.

+The preprocessing steps include:

-    * who
+* Handling missing values
-    * adult_male
+* Removing unnecessary columns
-4. Filled missing values in the age column using the mean.
-5. Removed rows containing missing values in the embarked column.
-6. Applied Label Encoding to categorical columns:
+* Encoding categorical features
-    * sex
-    * embarked
-7. Converted the dataset into integer format.
+* Separating features and target variable
-8. Split the data into training and testing sets using an 80:20 ratio.
+* Splitting data into training and testing sets
-9. Applied StandardScaler for feature scaling where required.
+* Applying feature scaling where required

-⸻
+✂️ Train-Test Split

+The dataset was divided into:

+* 80% Training Data
+* 20% Testing Data

+The training data was used to train the machine learning models, while the testing data was used to evaluate their performance.

+⚙️ Feature Scaling

+Feature scaling was applied using StandardScaler.

+Scaling is especially important for distance-based and margin-based algorithms such as:

+* K-Nearest Neighbors (KNN)
+* Support Vector Machine (SVM)

-🤖 Machine Learning Algorithms
+🤖 Machine Learning Models

-Five supervised classification algorithms were implemented:
+The following Supervised Machine Learning Classification algorithms were implemented:

 1. Logistic Regression

-A linear classification algorithm used as one of the baseline models.

 2. K-Nearest Neighbors (KNN)

-A distance-based classification algorithm.
-Feature scaling was applied because KNN depends on distances between data points.

 3. Naive Bayes

-The Gaussian Naive Bayes algorithm was used for classification.

 4. Decision Tree

-A tree-based supervised learning algorithm used to classify passengers based on their features.

 5. Support Vector Machine (SVM)

+1️⃣ Logistic Regression

+Logistic Regression is a supervised classification algorithm used to predict binary outcomes.

+In this project, it predicts whether a passenger:

+* Survived
+* Did not survive

+2️⃣ K-Nearest Neighbors (KNN)

+KNN is a distance-based machine learning algorithm.

+It classifies a new data point based on the classes of its nearest neighboring data points.

+Feature scaling was applied before training the KNN model.

+3️⃣ Naive Bayes

+Gaussian Naive Bayes was used as a probabilistic classification algorithm.

+It uses probability and Bayes’ theorem to predict the class of a passenger.

+4️⃣ Decision Tree

+Decision Tree is a tree-based supervised learning algorithm.

+It creates decision rules based on different passenger features and uses those rules to classify survival.

+5️⃣ Support Vector Machine (SVM)

+Support Vector Machine (SVM) finds the best decision boundary that separates different classes.

-SVM was implemented using the RBF (Radial Basis Function) kernel to handle nonlinear relationships in the data.
+In this project, SVM was implemented using the RBF (Radial Basis Function) Kernel.

-SVC(kernel='rbf', random_state=42)

-⸻
+The RBF Kernel helps SVM handle nonlinear relationships in the dataset.

 📈 Model Evaluation

-The models were evaluated using:
+The trained models were evaluated using multiple classification metrics.

+The evaluation includes:

 * Accuracy Score
 * Confusion Matrix
 * Classification Report

-The classification report provides:

 * Precision
 * Recall
-* F1-score
-* Support
+* F1-Score

-⸻

 🏆 Model Comparison

-After implementing multiple supervised learning algorithms, their performance was compared using accuracy scores.
+The performance of all five classification models was compared.

+This helps determine which machine learning algorithm performs best on the Titanic survival classification problem.

-According to the notebook’s final comparison, SVM achieved the best accuracy among the models tested.
+According to the final model comparison in the notebook, Support Vector Machine (SVM) with RBF Kernel achieved the best performance among the tested models.

-Note: The exact accuracy values can be found in the Jupyter Notebook outputs.

-⸻

 🛠️ Technologies Used

+Programming Language

 * Python

+Libraries

+* NumPy
 * Pandas
-* NumPy
 * Matplotlib
 * Seaborn
 * Scikit-learn

+Tools

 * Google Colab
 * Jupyter Notebook

-⸻
+* GitHub

 📚 Machine Learning Concepts Covered

-This project covers the following concepts:
+This project covers:

 * Supervised Learning
 * Classification
 * Exploratory Data Analysis (EDA)
+* Data Cleaning
 * Missing Value Handling
+* Feature Selection
 * Label Encoding
 * Feature Scaling
 * Train-Test Split
 * Logistic Regression
-* KNN
+* K-Nearest Neighbors (KNN)
 * Naive Bayes
 * Decision Tree
-* Support Vector Machine
+* Support Vector Machine (SVM)
 * RBF Kernel
-* Model Evaluation
+* Accuracy Score
 * Confusion Matrix
+* Precision
+* Recall
+* F1-Score
 * Classification Report
 * Model Comparison

-⸻

 📁 Project Structure

-supervised-ml-classification-titanic/
+titanic-survival-prediction/
 │
 ├── titanic.ipynb
 ├── README.md
 └── requirements.txt

-⸻

 ▶️ How to Run

+1. Clone or download this repository.
-Using Google Colab
+2. Open titanic.ipynb using Google Colab or Jupyter Notebook.

-1. Open the notebook in Google Colab.
-2. Run the cells sequentially.
-3. The Titanic dataset is loaded using Seaborn.
-4. Follow the preprocessing and model-training steps.
-5. Compare the performance of the different models.

-Using Jupyter Notebook

-Install the required libraries:
+3. Install the required Python libraries.
+4. Run all notebook cells sequentially.
+5. Check the model evaluation and comparison results.

+📦 Required Libraries

 pip install numpy pandas matplotlib seaborn scikit-learn

-Then open:

-titanic.ipynb

-⸻

 💡 Key Learning

-This project demonstrates how different supervised machine learning algorithms can be applied to the same classification problem and evaluated using common performance metrics.

-It also demonstrates why feature preprocessing and scaling are important for algorithms such as KNN and SVM.

-⸻
+This project provides practical experience with the complete Supervised Machine Learning Classification pipeline.

+It demonstrates how raw data is cleaned and transformed before training multiple machine learning models and comparing their performance.

+🚀 Future Improvements

+The project can be improved further by:

+* Hyperparameter Tuning
+* Cross-Validation
+* Feature Engineering
+* Random Forest Implementation
+* Gradient Boosting Models
+* ROC-AUC Comparison
+* Model Deployment using Streamlit

 👨‍💻 Author